yale-mgt-656-fall-2026/.github/profile/README.md

   nodejs, python, and ruby for web application development.
 Like all languages, it is imperfect.
 It's a reasonable choice for this course.

+- **We will use agentic AI**.
+Uh...this is new.
+We have to do it.
+I expect that you will all be using agentic AI coding assistants for your class projects.
+As such, I'm going to expect a lot.

 These are bold goals and challenging to accomplish in the brief time allotted to us.
 Our greatest concern is that the technology component will be a barrier for some students.
 To ensure that this is not the case, we will record numerous